-Ford Motor says 2017 performance to drop from 2016 levels
+Ford says 2017 performance will fall from 2016 levels as costs rise

 Most of the capital allocation will be for vehicle development and be returned to shareholders.
 Ford said it will be able to maintain cash from automotive operations at or above $10 billion in a downturn and continue to pay regular dividends.

-In July, Ford Chief Financial Officer Bob Shanks said the automotive sales boom in the United States since the 2008-2009 downturn was over, but that sales would not crater as they did during the last recession.
+In July, Shanks said the automotive sales boom in the United States since the 2008-2009 downturn was over, but that sales would not crater as they did during the last recession.

 But if they do, Ford could break even if industry sales in North America fell to 11 million vehicles in 2017 and if they were at least 11 million in 2018.